-Moist cake with smooth cream cheese frosting, a true British Classic cake.
+Moist cake with smooth cream cheese frosting.
+Carrot Cake with Cream Cheese Frosting is a true British Classic cake.

 I can’t believe GBBO is finished!
 At the beginning, I didn’t think I was going to be able to bake along until the end as I thought I would have either moved house or had everything packed ready to move.
 I am very pleased that Nadiya won and along with half of the UK, I teared up a little bit!